 Frater Ipafs: I’m very glad you mentioned Eastern counterparts — Butoh is one of my largest sources of inspiration in all my personal expressions of creativity.
 In regard to your question, though, I’d estimate I spend (consciously) 5 hours of each day devoting myself to the Great Work.
 This includes reading, my creative endeavors, my physical and spiritual conditioning, etc.

-Nettle: Five hours is quite a lot for most people.
+Alexander: Five hours is quite a lot for most people.
 How does a typical day of yours look like and what is your practice?

 Frater Ipafs: Indeed, I suppose it is.
 I almost never leave my home to socialize; my coworkers from my day job can corroborate that.